mehallhm/wafflers/README.md

 - **Database**: MySQL
 - **Containerization**: Docker (with three containers: front-end, web-api, and mysql_db)

+## Running the App with Docker

+To run this app using Docker, follow these steps:

+### Prerequisites

+Make sure you have Docker installed on your machine.
+You can download Docker from [here](https://www.docker.com/products/docker-desktop).

+### Build the Docker Image

+First, you need to build the Docker image from the Dockerfile.
+Navigate to the root directory of the project and run the following command:

+docker compose build

+To stop or down the containers you can use the following commands:

+docker compose down

+docker compose stop

+To start the containers you can use the following command:

+docker compose up -d

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.